EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.plot_int1

-plot_int1 function                                                  plotting Description: Given a plot wait for the use to click a keyboard key or a mouse click on the plot, and return the key and click
+plot_int1 function                                                  plotting Description: Given a plot wait for the use to click a keyboard key or a mouse click on the plot, and return the key and click position.